 What packaging can I return?

-There’s a handy guide here, but in short: we reuse the cardboard veg boxes, egg boxes, and mesh fruit bags.
+There’s a handy guide in the newsletters, but in short: we reuse the folding cardboard veg boxes and the fruit-crate boxes extras come in.
 We return Mossgiel Milk bottles to them- rinsed out really well please- and Ed’s Bees honey jars to the eponymous Ed.
 We can take back our Locavore hummus Vegware containers to be biodegraded (they can’t be put in food waste).
 There are also some other bits and pieces we can pick up to recycle, too- check out the guide.

 I don’t live in Glasgow- can I get a veg box delivered?

 Maybe!
 We deliver to several areas outwith Glasgow, including Edinburgh, Stirling, and Prestwick.
 You can see a map of our rough delivery area here, but if you’re not sure if you’d fall within the area or not, send us an email to email@example.com and we’ll look into it.
 We’re growing all the time so if we can’t reach you just yet we might be able to soon!

 Is everything organic?